 “Even after being presented with chilling evidence of its spyware being used to track activists in Morocco, it appears that NSO chose to keep the Moroccan government on as a customer.
 If NSO won’t stop its technology from being used in abuses, then it should be banned from selling it to governments who are likely to use it for human rights abuses.”

 Journalist Omar Radi was repeatedly targeted with NSO Group’s notorious Pegasus spyware.

 While the Moroccan authorities are ultimately responsible for the unlawful targeting of activists and journalists like Omar Radi, NSO Group contributed to these abuses by keeping the government on as an active customer until at least January 2020.
 This appears to have given the authorities continued access to the company’s spyware.

 Omar Radi has been systematically targeted by the Moroccan authorities due to his journalism and activism.
 He is a vocal critic of the government’s human rights record and has reported on corruption as well as links between corporate and political interests in Morocco.
-On 17 March 2020, he was handed a suspended four-month prison term for a tweet he posted in April 2019 criticizing the unfair trial of a group of activists.
+On 17 March 2020, he was handed a for a tweet he posted in April 2019 criticizing the unfair trial of a group of activists.